 Age is the most basic variable of them all, albeit the most important because consumer preferences continually change with age.
 Almost all marketing campaigns target age-specific audiences.

 This variable can be viewed regarding specific age ranges or life cycle stages: babies, children, adolescents, adults, middle-age, and seniors.
-For example, many famous fashion designers have different collections to target different age groups.
-They aim certain clothing lines at specific age ranges, such as a chic fashion line at younger prospects, and a more formal and elegant line at older individuals.
+For example, many famous fashion designers have different collections to target other age groups.
+They aim certain clothing lines at specific age ranges, such as a chic fashion line at younger prospects and a more formal and elegant line at older individuals.

 Age segmentation is also generation-based: baby boomers, gen X, millennials, etc. Since members within each of these individual groups were born around the same time and grew up with similar experiences, they often share similar characteristics and thought processes.
 Targeting baby boomers and gen X with the same offer and marketing strategy is likely to produce undesirable results because they think and act differently.